charlenegun/sustayn/README.md

 7. **Explanation prompt engineering** — Bob designed and iterated the Claude Haiku (AWS Bedrock) prompt in `explanation_layer.py` to explicitly narrate the "bypassed top match" case when it occurs, and added a rule-based fallback so the app never crashes when credentials are unavailable
 8. **React frontend** — Bob scaffolded the full React + Vite + Tailwind CSS frontend with three pages (Dashboard, Recommendations, Team Overview), the displaced-top-match warning banner, colour-coded risk/workload indicators, interactive score breakdown, and all API integration
 9. **Architecture decisions** — Bob recommended replacing Streamlit with React for competition-quality polish, designed the FastAPI static-file serving pattern so both API and frontend run on one port, and debugged the AWS Bedrock model ID to the correct `us.anthropic.claude-haiku-4-5-20251001-v1:0`
-10. **Documentation** — Bob wrote this README, the demo script, and the full build plan

 ---